Things You'll Need

 Repeat Steps 2 and 3 to cover the outside edge and the inside edge of the wreath form with evergreens.
 Position a Christmas bow on the face of the wreath.
 Tie the bow around the wreath, if tie-on ribbons are attached.
 If not, cut a 6-inch strip of floral wire and slide it halfway through the backside of the knot in the center of the bow.
 Bend the wire in half and insert the ends into the floral foam to hold the ribbon in place.

 Water the foam wreath every few days to help preserve the evergreens.

 Wire Christmas Swag

 Step 1: Position the Greenery for the Evergreen Swag

 Place a wire swag form face up on a flat surface.
 Place one piece of fresh evergreen foliage on the top of one side of the swag form.
 The tip of the greenery should fall beyond the right or left edge of the swag form and the stem should be on top of the wire.

 Unroll 8 inches of floral wire from the spool.
 Hook the end of the wire around the swag wire touching the evergreen stem.
 The wire is still attached to the spool and is now also attached to the wire swag form.
 Wrap the floral wire around the stem to secure it to the swag form.

 Layer the evergreens side-by-side and on top of each other and wire each one to the swag form.
-Fill each side of the swag form.
+Fill each side of the swag form to make the finished Christmas swag symmetrical.
 Keep the wire on the roll to make the wrapping job faster, or cut the wire and wrap each piece of evergreen individually.